hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-1.md

 **Question 13**

-- C. Roll back to an earlier known good release initially, then use Stackdriver Trace and Logging to diagnose the problem in a development/test/staging environment 95%
+- C. Roll back to an earlier known good release initially, then use Stackdriver Trace and Logging to diagnose the problem in a **development/test/staging** environment 95%/tartar
-- App engine gives flexibility to roll back to previous version.
-Priority should be restoring the services to working state.
-And trace the issue using Stackdriver where the logs are already captured from previous failed service.
+- (AdityaGupta)The issue is not with ISP (A), Not an issue with Google (B).
+  Rollback must be done as mitigation, but testing should be done in **Non-Prod environments** (C), not on prod environment (D).

+Hence C is correct answer.

 <hr />